 Do not chase one number

 The fastest way to misuse a local SEO rank checker is to reduce everything to a single ranking average.
-Local visibility is geographic, so one number rarely tells the full story.
+Local visibility is geographic, so one number rarely tells the full story, especially when nearby neighborhoods behave differently.

 Measure the variables that drive decisions